 I grew up in a family of working artists, so I was naturally guided onto a creative path.
 I was around the age of ten when I discovered jewelry and beads were my design element.

-Early on, I met a family whose business included buying vintage beads and jewelry in New York City and selling at trade shows around the country.
-I accompanied them on buying trips to long forgotten and untouched warehouse basements in Manhattan's fashion district.
-On these trips, I learned the history of vintage beads and was able to purchase collections of Swarovski crystals and black, French-glass beads from the 1890s.
-This experience solidified my passion for jewelry and design.
+Early on, I met a family whose business included buying vintage beads and jewelry in New York City and selling at trade shows around the country, and I worked for them during the summers.
+I accompanied them on buying trips to long forgotten and untouched warehouse basements, full of vintage gems and jewelry components, in Manhattan's fashion district.
+On these trips, I learned the history of vintage beads and was able to purchase collections of Swarovski crystals, Czechoslovakian glass pendants, and French-glass beads from the 1890s.
+This experience solidified my passion for jewelry.

 I love jewelry: I dream jewelry.
 Antique and vintage jewelry first caught my attention, and I will always have an appreciation for their timeless beauty.
 When creating each of my pieces, I like to let the components dictate the design.
 As I appreciate many styles of jewelry, I am drawn to clean lines, simple shapes, color and gemstones.
 These elements — highlighted by intricate twists of fine-gauge gold and silver wire along with shape and color-balance, are a signature element in all of my collections.

 I hope you enjoy my jewelry creations just as much as I have enjoyed searching for their components, bringing them together and creating these timeless pieces for you.